polamgh/Conduit-Pro/README.md

 <div align="center">

-# 🌐 Conduit Manager for macOS
+# 🌐 Conduit Pro for macOS

 ### The easiest way to run, monitor, and manage a Psiphon Conduit node on macOS